-9 Beginner Minimalism Tips To Start Simplifying Your Life
+9 Beginner Minimalism Tips: Start Simplifying Your Life (Easy Steps To A Minimalist Lifestyle)

 One area I’ve been focusing on recently is the opportunity to simplify my life.
 Decluttering both the physical and mental side through some minimalism tips so I can best focus on what provides value.